zepedrocosta/Backup-UNRAID-NAS/README.md

 In this [`AWS CloudFormation Template`](stack.yml) there are all the resources that need to be implemented in the AWS cloud.
 Includes both buckets that were mentioned previously and the IAM user.

-TODO: Make sure that the IAM user can upload to both buckets,
+TODO: Make sure that the IAM user can upload to both buckets to keep things simple.

 ## Biography